X ShoreElectric boat pioneers in turbulence

 The fascination of electric boats: peace and quiet and maintenance-free

 What is the special attraction of an electric boat?
-"The relaxed cruising without any noise or exhaust odours in your nose is incredible.
+"The relaxed sailing without any noise or exhaust odours in your nose is incredible.
 The fact that the boats are maintenance-free inspires me every time," enthuses the Managing Partner of M Yachts .
 He particularly likes the design and layout of the X Shore.
 "Thanks to the compact installation of the drive system, my kids have plenty of space for their toys."
 The operating costs also speak for themselves: "One 'full tank' costs 26 euros in our marina on Mallorca.
 Unbeatable!"

 Innovative concept: the world's first electric boat club